custom-cards/button-card/README.md

     + (states['binary_sensor.status'].state === 'on' ? 'connected' : 'disconnected')
   ```
   ![label-template-example](examples/label_template.png)
+* `name_template`: It will be interpreted as javascript code and the code should return a string.
+* `entity_picture_template`: It will be interpreted as javascript code and the code should return a path to a file or a url as a string.
 * `value` for `state` when `operator: template`: It will be interpreted as javascript code and the code should return a boolean (`true` or `false`)

 Inside the javascript code, you'll have access to those variables: